sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A new reference scheme for LaTeX
+Short desc    : A new reference scheme for LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package offers a means to remove the limitation, of only
+Descript     : This package offers a means to remove the limitation, of only
              : two properties, that is inherent in the way LaTeX's reference
              : system works.
 The package implements an extensible referencing
              : system, where properties may be defined and used in the course